 Brush Your Dentures Once a Day

 You should make sure to clean your new dentures at least once every day.
-Use a soft bristled toothbrush and a non-abrasive cleaner for best results.
+Use a soft-bristled toothbrush and a non-abrasive cleaner for the best results.
 If you use denture adhesive, clean it out of the grooves so they’re ready for the next time you need to put them in.
 At night, use a denture soak to keep them moist and clean them.
 Also, remember that some denture soaks can contain harmful chemicals, so rinse them thoroughly before putting them back in your mouth.

-Check in with Your Dentist Regularly
+Check-in with Your Dentist Regularly

 Your dentures need regular checkups just like your natural teeth.
 During your checkup, your dentist will examine your dentures and give them a good cleaning.
 They can also be adjusted for a better fit, if necessary.
 Poorly fitting dentures can rub and cause sores that can become infected.
 Your checkup is also a great opportunity to inspect your mouth and gums to ensure they’re still healthy.
 Your dentist may recommend an annual checkup or more frequent checkups depending on your situation, so be sure to follow all their advice.